marchof/java-almanac/site/content/jdk/7/_index.md

 {{< jdkdetails "7" >}}

 After Java 6 it took almost five years to create a new Java major release.
-In the meantime the original Java inventor *Sun Microsystems* have been aquired in 2010.
+In the meantime the original Java inventor *Sun Microsystems* have been acquired in 2010.
 Java 7 is the first release under new owner *Oracle*.

 One of the reasons for the long delay of Java 7 was the long design and development